Skinny Spicy Jalapeño Margarita

-This refreshing and slightly spicy skinny jalapeño margarita recipe has arrived just in time for warmer weather.
-Made on the rocks with fresh lime juice, agave syrup, and plump jalapeño peppers, this healthy-ish margarita is on the "lighter side" and sure to be a hit all summer long!
+This refreshing and spicy skinny jalapeño margarita has arrived just in time for warmer weather.
+Made on the rocks with fresh lime juice, agave syrup, and plump jalapeño peppers, this margarita is on the "healthy-ier" side and sure to be a hit all summer long!

-But it's hard to beat a fresh margarita at happy hour.
-Especially one that's skinny, spicy, and a little smokey.
+A spin on my classic margarita recipe classic margarita — this one’s skinny, spicy, and a little smoky.
 I like to call it the triple "S" trifecta!
-And with Cinco de Mayo just around the corner, a spicy cocktail was only fitting.
 It's tart with a little heat and the perfect balance of natural flavors.
 I have a few margarita tips and tricks I'm dying to share too - including different ways to customize your margarita and how to get a beautifully salted rim!

 Many margarita recipes will add a splash of triple sec in the mix which is an orange liqueur.
 While it does add some additional hints of orange, I don't like to use it in my margarita recipes since it also adds so much sugar.
 If you have it on hand and would like to use it though, you can add 1 oz of triple sec per serving and mix as directed.
 If you want the hint of orange, a tablespoon of fresh orange juice will also work well.